-When the Self Is Denied: Understanding Narcissism Through the Shadow
+When Parts of Self are Denied: Understanding Narcissism Through the Shadow

 Contemplating Narcissism Through a Jungian Lens